marcsine/small-Cpp-problems/README.md

 This repository contains small solved exercises in C++.

-🔹 **Note**: Some problem statements are publicly available, but I do not share them as I am not their owner.
+🔹 Some problem statements are publicly available, but I do not share them as I am not their owner.